California Qualifying Individual Contractor Bond: Everything You Need to Know in 2025

 Every contractor must ensure their bond stays active for their license to remain valid.
 Renewal is annual (unless you’ve paid for a multi-year term).
 Here’s what you need to know:

-1. Start Early – Don’t wait until your bond expiration date.
+Start Early – Don’t wait until your bond expiration date.
 CSLB can suspend your license if even one day lapses.
+Completing renewals and filings within the required one year period is essential to avoid license suspension.

-3. Automatic Filing – Once purchased or renewed, the bond is electronically filed directly with the CSLB.
+Automatic Filing – Once purchased or renewed, the bond is electronically filed directly with the CSLB.
+The bond's effective date is critical for regulatory compliance and can impact license reinstatement if there is a filing delay.

 👉 Ready to renew?
 Use our contractor license bond renewal service to get started today.